BACKHOE ACCIDENT – HEAVY EQUIPMENT ACCIDENT

 A confidential settlement was reached by all parties in this case.
 Plaintiffs were represented by the Willis Law Firm and McDowell-Collmer Firm, both of Houston, Texas.

-If you or a loved one have been seriously injured as a result of a backhoe, skid steer loader, crane, bulldozer or other piece of heavy equipment then you may have a right to file a products liability lawsuit.
-Talk to a Board Certified Personal Injury Trial Lawyer FREE CONFIDENTIAL CONSULTATION at 1-800-883-9858 or 1-800-468-4878 (Toll Free)
+If you or a loved one have been seriously injured as a result of a backhoe, skid steer loader, crane, bulldozer or other pieces of heavy equipment then you may have a right to file a product liability lawsuit.
+Talk to a Board Certified Personal Injury Trial Lawyer free confidential consultation at (346) 214-6644 (Toll-Free)